24 hours in the life of an NHS clinical biochemist

 My typical day as a clinical biochemist

 08:00 I start with oncology immunofixes which could take an hour and includes reviewing the patient’s medical notes.
-I need to know, for instance, if patients are on Daratumumab.
+I need to know, for instance, if patients are on daratumumab.
 I also plan the rest of my day.
 I think who I need to spend time with (quality manager?
 Audit team?
 Finance lead?) and who else is in the lab doing what.
 I take an interest in what maintenance etc is needed and whether the manufacturer’s engineers are on-site.

 Today, I want to check-in with my quality officer.
-We’re planning a data collection for our QC review and I want to try out a mathematical model which will help our accreditation evidence but may also produce a publication.
+We’re planning a data collection for our QC review and I want to try out a mathematical model which will help our accreditation evidence and may also produce a publication.

 I review our external quality assessment (EQA) performance.
 I like a deep dive on the chemistry of our assays together with evaluating the clinical utility of our work.